jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 * Running using the <code>start.sh</code> control script and using the applicable script arguments
 * Running the <code>docker</code> command directly and setting the applicable environment variables

-It's important to note that this container supports JBoss Wildfly/EAP docker container running in three modes:
+It's important to note that this container supports the startup of JBoss Wildfly/EAP intance in one of these three modes:

 * **STANDALONE mode** - Single server instance, single process, not managed by others
 * **DOMAIN CONTROLLER mode** - Single server domain controller instance.
 This instance, by default, does not run any server.
 It's used to manage the other server host instances in the managed domain